 Many different people can work as a team to produce ikat, or one person can do all the processes herself, such as the Thai artisan in the example here.
 To begin the process, she winds the threads tautly, in bundles, on a frame, left.
 She then draws the pattern guidelines on the threads with a marking pen or pencil.
 Next she binds the threads tightly in specific places to protect the white sections for the dye bath.
 The threads are then dyed the first (or only) color, and dried.
 For the example here, the dyer used only one hue, natural blue indigo.

-Finally the threads are put back on the frame?.
+Finally the threads are put onto a reeling device so the sequential bobbins can be wound.–back on the frame?.
 At this point the artisan may bind off more sections to protect the first dyed color, then dip it again.
 The first dyed section will blend with the secon overdyed Or sometimes she will apply dye to certain sections of the unbound threads

 and all the bindings are carefully cut off.
 The dyed threads must be meticulously wound onto bobbins or winders in the precise order of the pattern.
 Only then can the weaving begin.